slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"One expresses well the love he does not feel."
 -- J.A.
 Karr*

+> *"Nothing is so necessary for a young man as the company of intelligent woman."
+-- Leo Tolstoy*

 ### On falling out of love

 > *"The love that lasts the longest is the love that is never returned."